cqdinh/cqdinh.github.io/aboutme.md

 #### Google CodeU
 Over the course of the spring 2017 semester, I participated in Google's CodeU program.
 This career development program consisted primarily of a 3-person group project with a Google engineer performing code reviews as our Project Advisor.
 In addition, there were three mock interviews so that I could get useful feedback as well as YouTube Live sessions with Google recruiters and engineers that covered various industry and career preparation topics.
 Finally, in the summer, I went to Google's CodeU Day event at the Googleplex which included talks and networking opportunities.

+The code for the group project that I worked on is available on my GitHub <a href="https://github.com/cqdinh/codeu_project_2017">here</a>

 #### MantaroBot
 I spent the summers of 2014, 2015, 2016, and 2017 interning at MantaroBot where I worked on various aspects of their telepresence robots.